PogoApps/pogoapps.github.io/README.md

 # qwertyuiop1379.github.io

-This is my Cydia repository
+This is outdated, please use http://qwertyuiop1379.com